 "This is a tremendously valuable service.
 We received very constructive and useful feedback on our draft proposal.
 Thanks to the reviewers and staff who make this possible."

-Investigators are required, via email, to submit a) the completed CCTS Peer Grant Review Face Page form; b) their NIH Biographical Sketch, Specific Aims, Research Strategy, and Bibliography & References Cited as word documents; and c) any other appropriate ancillary documents as a single PDF (see Guidance Checklists) to Ms. Erin Wachs (email@example.com) no later than the application deadline listed below.
+Investigators are required, via email, to submit a) the completed CCTS Peer Grant Review Face Page form; b) their NIH Biographical Sketch, Specific Aims, Research Strategy, and Bibliography & References Cited as word documents; and c) any other appropriate ancillary documents as a single PDF (see R Guidance Checklists and K Guidance Checklists) to Sarah Elliott (email@example.com) no later than the application deadline listed below.